Fall in Love with Heart Health: Creating Heart-Healthy Habits This Fall

 Introduce color to your plate

 Fruits and vegetables are packed with antioxidants that protect blood vessels and arteries from damage caused by high blood pressure, cholesterol and glucose levels.
-Diets high in fats, sugar and flour cause these levels to rise and are a danger to your heart.
-Introduce some color to your plate by adding fruits, vegetables, nuts and beans from each color category.
+Diets high in saturated fats, sugar and flour cause these levels to rise and are a danger to your heart.
+Incorporate more of a plant-based diet and introduce some color to your plate by adding fruits, vegetables, nuts and beans from each color category.

 - Red: strawberries, tomatoes, watermelon, red beans